Highest Wicket Taker in T20 World Cup

 Modern Era (2020–2026)

-The T20 World Cup: An evolving story The most developed and competitive phase of the existing era of bowling within a T20 World Cup Data-driven, wrist-spin-dominated and uniquely defined bowling roles.
+An evolving story the most developed and competitive phase of the existing era of bowling within a T20 World Cup Data-driven, wrist-spin-dominated and uniquely defined bowling roles.

 Bowlers such as Rashid Khan, Wanindu Hasaranga and Adam Zampa have forged careers as wicket-takers on the basis of subtle variations in leg spin coupled with excellent control.
 Batters are canvassed by bowlers through analytics, heat maps and match data leading up to every game.